Dorothy Speckard

-Dorothy Speckard or Speckart or Spekarde (died 1656) was a courtier, milliner, silkwoman, and worker in the wardrobe of Elizabeth I of England, Anne of Denmark, Prince Henry, and Henrietta Maria.
+Dorothy Speckard or Speckart or Spekarde née Acton (died 1656) was a courtier, milliner, silkwoman, and worker in the wardrobe of Elizabeth I of England, Anne of Denmark, Prince Henry, and Henrietta Maria.
 Her husband, Abraham Speckard, was an investor in the Somers Isles Company which colonised Bermuda.

 Career

-Dorothy Speckard was a daughter or relation of William Acton of Worcestershire.
-She was left the gift of cow by the will of a godparent Richard Upton of Upton court in the parish of Little Hereford in 1588.
+Dorothy Speckard was a daughter of William Acton of Worcestershire.
+Her family was the Burton branch of the Actons of Sutton near Tenbury Wells, and her second cousin and contemporary Joyce Acton married Thomas Lucy of Charlecote.
+Another relation, John Acton, a son of Charles Acton of Elmley Lovett, became a goldsmith in London by 1595 and worked for King James and Charles I. She was left the gift of cow by the will of a godparent Richard Upton of Upton court in the parish of Little Hereford in 1588.

 She married Abraham Speckard (d.
 1642), a gentleman or merchant in London, the couple were wealthy.
 The historian Patricia Wardle noted a Mary Spekehard, of Flemish origin, working in London selling linen in 1571, who may possibly have been a relation of Abraham Speckhard.
+Abraham Speckart received a grant of arms in November 1611, and the couple's conjoint heraldry was depicted in a window of St Giles in the Fields.

 Queen Elizabeth

 She was ranked as a "Gentlewoman" and participated in gift exchange at Elizabeth's court.
 At New Year 1599/1600 the Speckards gave Queen Elizabeth a head veil of striped network, flourished with carnation silk and embroidered with metallic "Oes".
 At the same time, Elizabeth Brydges, a maid of honour presented a doublet of network lawn, cut and tufted up with white knit-work, flourished with silver.
 In 1605 she gave King James a shirt of fine Holland linen with band and cuffs of cut work.
 She was also called the queen's "silkewoman", in the king's household she was described as an "artificier", while her husband was the queen's milliner.

 She made veils, "tires" and "devices" for the queen and women of the court to wear in their hair, with other accessories including sleeves and ruffs.
 A particular speciality in the years 1601-1603 were pieces fashioned and woven from hair including; hair-braids, pyramids, globes, loops and tufts, to decorate the queen's wigs.
 A warrant of 1602 includes "six heads of hair, twelve yards of hair curl, one hundred devices of hair".

 In 1601, Speckard washed and mended one the queen's favourite riding outfits, a safeguard and jupe embroidered with stars of Venice silver and gold wheat ears.
 Customers included Helena, Marchioness of Northampton, and Phillipa Wotton, Lady Bacon for whom she mended a hood.